 Kolanko n°6 is a cosy, retro café where they play older jazz music and serve delicious cake and drinks.

 As a fan of vintage things and retro stuff I adored this place and if I’m ever back in Kraków I’ll probably visit this place again!

-I’ll keep asking myself why their chocolatemilk is so thick and what the real thing is about the cheesecake-story (is it or is it not a typical polish dish?).
+I’ll keep wondering why their chocolatemilk is so thick and what the real thing is about the cheesecake-story (is it or is it not a typical polish dish?).